 6. When you get a job offer, don’t forget those values

 Hooray, you have a job offer.
 How exciting!
 But is it the right job for you?
 Don’t get swayed by a fancy title or a flashy compensation package.
 Taking a job is a big decision that will impact your life for a significant amount of time.
 So, go back to your values list.

 Ask yourself: Is this job really what I want?
 Will I feel comfortable and energized in the workplace?
 Will I do work that I’m proud of?
 If no, the search continues.
 If yes, you just might have found yourself the always sought-after “good job.”
 We’re thrilled for you!

 Want a flexible, rewarding career?
 Learn about consulting at Salo.

 If you want to design a career on your terms, consulting at Salo might be the career you’re looking for.
 We match expert consultants in finance, accounting, and HR with organizations that need their help.
-With consulting, you get to pick the when, where, and how much you work.
+Interested in learning more?
+Connect with us today.

 1 LinkedIn, Workplace Culture Trends: The Key to Hiring (and Keeping) Top Talent